 Annual Budget: €52.3 million

-Currently, the library has two facilities one in Frankfurt and another one Leipzig, which shares responsibilities and specializes in different areas.
-There was also a third facility in Berlin, responsible for audio archives, which was merged with the one in Leipzig in 2010.
+The library, as of now, has two operational facilities, one in Frankfurt and another in Leipzig.
+Both specialize in different areas.
+There was a third facility in Berlin, responsible for archiving audio materials.
+It was, however, merged with the one in Leipzig in 2010.

 10. The Royal Library of Denmark

 The Royal Library in Slotsholmen, Denmark | Image Courtesy: Arne List/Flickr

 Catalogue: 35.4 million

 Denmark’s Royal Library is the largest in the Nordic region (Nordic countries).
 It was founded by King Frederik III in the 17th century.
 Since then, a copy of almost every printed work in the country is kept here.